seapagan/fastapi-tui/README.md

 There is a single endpoint at `"/"` that returns a JSON response with a message.
 This server will be used initially to test the TUI application.

+## Further Plans

+See the [TODO](TODO.md) file for a list of things I want to do next with this project.
+The original idea was to see if I could create a TUI application that could start/stop a FastAPI server and display the logs in the TUI, which I have done.
+The next steps are to tidy up the code and to see if I can make the TUI application more useful.
+Not sure how far I'll take this, but it's been a fun experiment so far.

 ## License